darkwyld/SimpleESI/README.md

       #47884 - 'Outpost Conversion Rig 4'
 ```

-**What it does:** the object is used to get the list of all type ids from Tranquility and Singularity.
+**What it does:** the object is used to get the list of all type id's from Tranquility and Singularity.
 It prints the number of item types found for each server, computes their difference and shows which items can only be found on the test server, and which are missing.

 Due to their large size are the lists only available as sets of pages – books.
 This technique allows the ESI server to respond to every application in a fair manner without one, single application blocking it.
 It also requires applications to send a request for every page before the data can be processed in its entirety.